ASVAHINI/ETL/README.md

 - Company names
 - Supplier locations

-The collected data was saved into a CSV file named `IndiaMart.csv`.
+The collected data was saved into a CSV file named `Indiamart.csv`.

 ---